aydnzn/Wind-error-analysis/README.md

 ![Wind Speed Plot](./Data/WSPD_figures/wspd_06-Aug-2021_12_00_00.png)

-The above plot represents the relationship between horizontal wind speed and altitude.
-The complete set of wind speed plots can be found in the [Wind Speed Visualization](./Data/WSPD_figures) section.
+In these visualizations, the x-axis corresponds to the horizontal wind speed (in m/s) while the y-axis signifies the altitude (in m).
+Ticks on the y-axis denote particle release heights and horizontal lines represent the boundaries between distinct atmospheric layers.

+Circles are used to depict model data and the '+' signs represent measurements.
+Blue color signifies raw data, black color corresponds to interpolated data, and red color indicates the representative data for each layer.
+Specifically, a red circle within a layer represents the mean of all black circles in that layer.
+Similarly, a red '+' sign in a layer stands for the mean of all black '+' signs in that layer.
+Mismatches in terms of wind speed are depicted by the distances between red circles and red '+' signs.
+The wind speed (WSPD) plots for the entire campaign can be found at: [Wind Speed Visualization](./Data/WSPD_figures).

 ### Wind Direction Analysis

 ![Wind Direction Plot](./Data/WDIR_figures/wdir_06-Aug-2021_12_00_00.png)

-The above plot visualizes the relationship between wind direction and altitude.
-The complete set of wind direction plots can be found in the [Wind Direction Visualization](./Data/WDIR_figures) section.
+Analogously, in the wind direction plots, the degree indicates wind direction, and the radius denotes altitude.
+The upper plot is an enlarged version of the bottom plot for the first three atmospheric layers.
+Nested circles delineate the boundaries of the atmospheric layers.

+Circles in these plots symbolize model data, while cross signs illustrate measurement data.
+For the upper diagram, magenta color depicts raw data, black color shows interpolated data, and red color indicates representatives.
+For the lower diagram, blue color represents raw data, and red color designates representatives.
+Mismatches in terms of wind direction are visualized by the distances between red signs.
+The wind direction (WDIR) plots for the entire campaign can be found at:[Wind Direction Visualization](./Data/WDIR_figures).

 Both the original data and the computed mismatches are saved for future reference and can be accessed in the [Data Repository](./Data/Lidar_ERA5_representatives).